Bats: “The Coolest Mammals on Earth”

-We know bats may seem scary sometimes, but they are very cool.
+We know.
+Bats can seem scary sometimes.
+But they are very cool animals.
 And they are important to all of us.

-So, we’ve asked our U.S. Fish and Wildlife Service colleague Ann Froschauer to answer a few questions about them.
-Froschauer loves bats.
-She got interested in them in high school and has been studying them professionally for more than 10 years.
+So, we asked our U.S. Fish and Wildlife Service colleague Ann Froschauer to answer a few questions about them.
+She loves bats.
+She got interested in them in high school and has been studying them for about 15 years.
 She has called them “the coolest mammals on Earth.”

 Our Question: Weren’t you afraid of bats when you first started studying them?

 Ann’s Answer: The first time I saw a bat up close I realized how tiny our North American bats are, and that they aren’t scary at all.
 Even though they look big with their wings stretched out, many of the bats that live here weigh only as much as a few coins, and have bodies about the size of your thumb.
 I think getting a chance to see a bat in real life helps a lot of people get over their fears.